hernancerm/bufpin.nvim/README.md

 # Bufpin

-Manually track a list of bufs and visualize the list in the tabline.
+Manually track a list of bufs and visualize it in the tabline.

 ## Features